tchapi/ansible-playbooks/README.md

 > Before deploying a new server, you must make sure that your user has sudo rights, and that your SSH key is authorized for a password-less login

-This done, when deploying a new node server for instance:
+This done, when deploying a new node server for instance (on macOS):

-    ansible-playbook -v -l myNewServer playbooks/frontend_node.yml
+    ansible-playbook --inventory=/usr/local/etc/ansible/hosts playbooks/frontend_node.yml

 #### mlmmj